 We track some testing information outside of Tracker, for example, on our team wiki.
 However, we find that tracking testing activities in Tracker helps ensure that they get done in a timely manner, and keeping tests visible helps ensure that stories meet customer expectations the first time they’re delivered.
 Integrating testing activities with coding tasks keeps our testing efforts aligned with other development efforts.

 While we work to make Tracker more flexible for teams and testers, we hope these ideas help you make your testing more visible in the Tracker workflow right now.
-Check out our blog post http://pivotal.io/2013-update-new-features-new-api-new-design/ to get an overview of some of the plans for Tracker this year, and come back periodically for the latest news.
+Check out our blog post to get an overview of some of the plans for Tracker this year, and come back periodically for the latest news.
 We’d also love to hear how your team incorporates testing in agile development.
-Please leave a comment, or write to us at email@example.com.
+Please leave a comment, or email us.